ivy00johns/pwnagotchi-tools/README.md

 ...
 ```

-1. Edit the `config.js` file and add your clue to the `WORD_LIST: []` array.
+1. Edit the `config.js` file and add your clues to the `WORD_LIST: []` array.
 	- `WORD_LIST: [A, B, C, D, E]`
-2. Set the `WORD_LIST` variable to config how many words will be contained in the final results:
+2. Set the `WORD_LIST` variable to configure how many words will be contained in the final results:
 	* 1 => `[A, B, C, D, E]` - 5 results
 	* 2 => `[A, B, C, D, E, AB, AC, AD, AE, BA, BC, BD, BE, CA, CB, CD, CE, DA, DB, DC, DE, EA, EB, EC, ED]` - 25 results
 	* Etc...